Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 Day One – Friday

-After picking up our car, we were on the road bright and early and hit the Hume Highway well before the traffic.
+After picking up our car, we were on the road bright and early well before the traffic hit the Hume Highway.

 Breakfast in Bowral

-The Plantation stocks a large range of speciality food products and also has a lovely courtyard.
+The Plantation stocks a large range of speciality food products and also has a courtyard with garden seating.
 After a light breakfast and wandering around the garden centre, we checked out the town’s biggest attraction…

 The Bradman Museum